ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create OnInteracted Function

-This function will be called when the player interacts with the `SPRINT_BOOST_TRIGGER`.
+The `OnInteracted` function will be called when the player interacts with the `SPRINT_BOOST_TRIGGER`.

 ```lua
 local function OnInteracted(trigger, obj)